kokoko3k/koko-aio-slang/docs-ng.md

     With Mame 2003 plus and fbneo cores, koko-aio detects if the<br>
     game is rotated or not without any user intervention.<br>

+    -7 and -8 will take the value as set by the core itself and requires at least retroarch 1.20.
+    -7 will ignore aspect set by the core and returns 1.333 if a background or foreground image is used.

     Aspect Ratio Numerator:
         Setting non positive value here will switch to a predefined aspect ratio from the following list: